jekor/fsrest/README.markdown

 # How it Works

 fsrest starts with a simple concept: directories are resources and files are representations.
-For example, if you want to serve a page at `/home`, instead of creating a `home.html` or `home.php` file, you'd create a `home` directory at the top of your web root and then place representations of the home page within the directory.
+For example, if you want to serve a page at `/home`, instead of creating a `home.html` or `home.php` file, you'd create a `home` directory at the top of your web root and then place a representation of the home page within the directory.

 ```
 $ mkdir home